A web browser doesn’t just download a web page; it also has to show

 self.canvas.create_text(x, y, text=c)

-.
-Now the load
+Now load

-just needs to
+just needs to call layout

-followed by draw
+by draw

 :